faceyneck/faceyneck.github.io/README.md

 After registering my custom URL and going to the site's dashboard, I clicked on the tab labelled `DNS Records`.
 There were quite a few entries there already.
 Delete them *all*, and get it looking like this:

 ![DNS Records](./readmeimages/gandi_dns_records_README_example_01.png)

+From what I remember, that's all there was to it, really.

+`Remember kids - if at first you don't succeed, you probably weren't drunk enough.`